najjt/dotfiles/README.md

 Welcome to my dotfiles repository!
+I use [chezmoi](https://www.chezmoi.io/) to manage them across macOS and Linux.
 It currently consists of the following components:

 * **Shell**: zsh
 * **Terminal**: WezTerm